How Stress Changes A Student’s Brain: The Neurology Of ‘Pressure’

 This will be new and frightening territory for many students.
 Even students who seem comfortable when you first introduce these new challenges early in the year can hit the wall as the term progresses as content and assessment have more uncomfortable uncertainty and require greater application of their executive function.

 Early Warning Signs

 If the easy memorizers have been praised for grades and built their identity around that measure of success, they will hesitate to reveal difficulties by asking for help.
 They have been so comfortable parroting back single answers that the freeze reaction could when there is uncertainty and the need to interpret.

 Watch for unusual behaviors such as not doing homework, acting out in class, angry outbursts about test questions not pulled directly from class notes or text, reduced class participation, or increased absenteeism.
 An ideal first response on the part of educators is new instructional or assessment characteristics that parallel the macro objectives of the CCSS.

 Also, take time to explain that they will be building a new set of skills and you will be coaching them for success and not judging them for making mistakes.
 Share your own experiences with change and strategies for success.

 Most convincing and reassuring of all will be for students realize that these executive functions that are now front and center have been getting stronger and more effective throughout their development, a pattern which will only continue as they develop them through new approaches to learning.

-Ext, I’ll describe experiences common to most students that have involved their successful application of executive functions.
+In an upcoming post, I’ll describe experiences common to most students that have involved their successful application of executive functions.
 From that awareness, your students will have the insight and perspective to resist becoming stressed, keeping the neural passages flowing to and from their critical executive functions.